Skip to content

 …before moving it to the road, sea, and air

-The global automotive manufacturer Stellantis recently concluded that 24 engine families in European vehicles sold since 2014 — representing 28 million vehicles on the road — are ready to use advanced drop-in synthetic fuels, without any powertrain modification.
+The global automotive manufacturer Stellantis recently concluded that 24 engine families in European vehicles sold since 2014 – representing 28 million vehicles on the road – are ready to use advanced drop-in lower-carbon fuels without any powertrain modification.

 “We are delighted to have worked with Stellantis in testing the compatibility of lower-carbon fuels with today’s vehicles.
-These results show that synthetic fuels, made from green hydrogen and CO2, can serve as a drop-in solution for existing cars.
-Produced through a low-carbon pathway, they can play an important role in decarbonizing transport and supporting an orderly Energy Transition.”
+These results show that fuels produced through a lower-carbon pathway, can serve as a drop-in solution for existing cars.”

 Amer Amer, Transport Chief Technologist, Aramco

-Our opportunities extend even further, including regions where renewable fuel targets may create markets for lower-carbon fuels.
-We chose to partner with Repsol, the Spanish multinational energy and petrochemical company, to explore the production of low-carbon synthetic diesel and jet fuel in Bilbao, Spain.
+Regions with ambitious renewable fuel targets are creating emerging opportunities for lower-carbon fuels.
+We partnered with Repsol, the Spanish multinational energy and petrochemical company, to explore the production of lower-carbon synthetic diesel and jet fuel in Bilbao, Spain.

 Powered by how